WildMeOrg/old_wildme-docs/docs/developers/houston.md

    - Low use Wildbooks will have a single Houston with an intergrated SQLLite database.
    - High use Wildbooks will have a separate Postgres Database that can be accessed by multiple load balanced Houston instances.
    - There will be database migration from SQLLite to Postgres as the usage of the Wildbook changes over time.

-_*Also some modules have files that are not imported, e.g assets has a schemas.py which is not imported from it's __init__.py.
-Not clear what the logic is of which modules use which files.*_